 - Staff who witness acts of bullying shall take immediate steps to intervene when safe to do so.
 People witnessing or experiencing bullying are strongly encouraged to report the incident; such reporting will not reflect on the target or witnesses in any way

 In addition to the grounds specified in Education Code sections 48900, sections 48900.2, 48900.3, and 48900.4 provide additional authority to discipline a student in any of grades 4 to 12, inclusive for conduct that amounts to bullying.
 (Education Code 48900, 48900.2, 48900.3 and 48900.4)

 Reporting Violations of this Policy

-All other members of the school community, including students, parents/guardians, volunteers, and visitors, are encouraged to report any act that may be a violation of this policy.
-While submission of the report form is not required, the reporting party is encouraged to use the report form available from the Executive Director of Student Services.
+All other members of the school community, including students, parents/guardians, volunteers, and visitors, are encouraged to report, in writing, any act that may be a violation of this policy.
 Oral reports shall also be considered official reports.
 Reports may be made anonymously, but formal disciplinary action may not be based solely on an anonymous report.
 Prompt and reasonable investigation of alleged acts of bullying is expected.
-Students are expected to report all incidents of bullying, teasing, or other verbal or physical abuse.
+Students and staff are expected to report all incidents of bullying, teasing, or other verbal or physical abuse.
 Any students' who feel she/he is a victim of such behavior should immediately contact a teacher, counselor, administrator, or staff person.
 If the student who was bullied believes the situation has not been remedied, he/she may file a complaint in accordance with IEM Schools procedures.
 Students are to be informed annually of the process by which they may make a report of bullying or harassment.